OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/ContentBags1.rst

 .. admonition:: Try It Yourself

-  In Eclipse, use the *Project > Download Assignment...* menu command to download the exercise project named "ex07.07-ArrayBagsWithJUnit".
+  In Eclipse, use the *Project > Download Assignment...* menu command to download the exercise project named "exArrayBagsWithJUnit".

-  **TODO** Fix URL to ex07.07-ArrayBagsWithJUnit

 Checkpoint 2